Puppy Care Tips

 Each breed of dog requires a different amount of grooming.
 This could be bringing it to get a haircut at the pet store, some occasional brushing, or just giving some baths.
 Our dog tends to shed more in the summer and we’ve found that using a deshedding tool helps a ton.
 Unlike other brushes we’ve tried, he actually enjoys it!

 When giving your dog a bath you’ll want to get the water to a safe temp & use some pet specific shampoo.
 You can use treats to make the experience better.
-Also make sure to get al the soap out or it can get itchy.
+Also make sure to get all the soap out or it can get itchy.
 Check out this article if your dog hates taking a bath.

 You’ll want to keep your pup’s nails from getting too long.
 This is something you can do yourself, or you can have it done for your at any place that does grooming, such as a pet store.